Mixing rates for potentials of non-summable variations

-\begin{remark} When $A$ is finite, continuity of $\phi$ guarantees the existence of a compatible shift-invariant measure.
-When $A$ is not finite, the existence of a shift-invariant compatible measure is not immediate.
+\begin{remark} When $A$ is finite, continuity of $\phi$ guarantees the existence of a compatible shift-invariant measure, therefore the assumption on the existence of a compatible measure in Theorem \ref{Maintheo2} is redundant.
+When $A$ is infinite, the existence of a shift-invariant compatible measure is not immediate.
 Sufficient conditions for existence of shift-invariant compatible measures when $A$ is infinite are given in \cite{fernandez/maillard/2005, johansson/oberg/pollicot/2007}.
-Whenever a shift-invariant compatible measure exists, Assumption (A) guarantees the uniqueness of $\tilde{\mu}$ in Theorem \ref{Maintheo2} \cite{johansson/oberg/pollicot/2007}.
-See Section \ref{Poisson} for a concrete example. \end{remark}
+See Section \ref{Poisson} for a concrete example.
+Whenever a shift-invariant compatible measure exists, Assumption ($\mathcal{A}$) implies uniqueness of $\tilde{\mu}$ in Theorem \ref{Maintheo2} \cite{johansson/oberg/pollicot/2007}, although uniqueness is not a priori necessary for Theorem \ref{Maintheo2}. \end{remark}

-\begin{remark} \cite{bressaud/fernandez/galves/1999a} and \cite{pollicott2000rates} also studied the correlations decay for the general case in which $\phi$ is not normalized.
-The idea is to reduce the problem to the study of a normalized function $\psi$ that is cohomologous to $\phi$.
-When the rate of variation of $\phi$ is summable, such $\psi$ exists, although with a continuity rate that in the worst case could loose a factor of $1/n$.
-Hence, in general, the price to pay when $\phi$ is not normalized is to require higher regularity in the continuity rate of $\phi$ to guarantee the decay of correlations.
-We do not know of any corresponding result for non-normalized $\phi$ with square summable continuity rate. \end{remark}
+A natural question is whether we can obtain an upper bound for the rate of correlation decay for a potential $\phi$ that is not normalized.
+When $A$ is finite, we can use the same strategy as in \cite{walters/1975, bressaud/fernandez/galves/1999a, pollicott2000rates}.
+The idea is to study normalized potentials $\psi$ that are cohomologous to $\phi$, \it{i.e.}, $\psi = \phi + h - h\circ T + c$, for some $h \in \mathcal{C}(\mathcal{X}_-,\R)$ and $c \in \R$.
+If $\phi$ and $\psi$ are cohomologous, then both functions have the same associated equilibrium states \cite{walters/1975}.
+Hence, properties of equilibrium states for $\phi$ can be obtained by studying shift-invariant measures compatible with $\psi$. \cite{walters/1975} proved that when the rate of variation of $\phi$ is summable, there exist a unique $h$ and unique $c$ such that $\psi$ is normalized potential.
+Moreover, from the construction of $h$ in \cite{walters/1975}, we have that $\var_{k}(h) \leq \sum_{j \geq k}\var_{j}(\phi)$.
+This implies that $\var_{k}(\psi) \leq 3\sum_{j \geq k}\var_{j}(\phi)$.
+Using these results, we obtain the following corollary, which improves the results in \cite{bressaud/fernandez/galves/1999a, pollicott2000rates}.

+\begin{coro} Let the alphabet $A$ be finite and $\phi$ be a potential not necessary normalized.
+Assume there exist a constant $C > 0$ and $\delta > 0$ such that